Blog

 Action Steps for Employers

-• Understand Fiduciary Duties - Adhere to federal rules like ERISA standards to act in the best interest of plan participants and minimize risks through diversification.
+• Understand Fiduciary Duties—Adhere to federal rules, such as ERISA standards, to act in the best interest of plan participants and minimize risks through diversification.

-• Seek Expert Guidance - Partner with a Retirement Plan Consultant (RPC) aka Third-Party Administrator (TPA) like Benefit Equity, Inc. who simplifies compliance and mitigates legal exposure.
+• Seek Expert Guidance—Partner with a Retirement Plan Consultant (RPC), also known as a Third-Party Administrator (TPA), like Benefit Equity, Inc., who simplifies compliance and mitigates legal exposure.

 • Document Processes - Keep clear records of plan decisions, updates, and compliance measures to avoid misunderstandings.